-Provincial and local government support of Camosun also appears in Table 3.5, listed as the present value of total costs.
-While this is technically correct, it is important to note that, unlike streams of benefits that go on into the future, the provincial and local government contribution of \$56.0 million was made in the single analysis year alone.
+Table 3.5: Present Value of Benefits and Costs, Broad Perspective that, unlike streams of benefits that go on into the future, the provincial and local government contribution of \$468.6 million was made in the single analysis year alone.
 Its present value and nominal dollar value are thus the same.